Baylor rocked by wave after wave of ugly allegations

 ''It seems relentless,'' said Fred Norton Jr., president of the Baylor Line Foundation, the school's alumni organization. ''It's all unsettling.
 Nobody knows what's going to be the next shoe to drop.
 It wears us all out to have to keep defending what Baylor really is, the true Baylor we know.''

-Baylor faces at least six federal and state lawsuits as well as a federal civil rights investigation into claims the school and football program, which Briles built into a Big 12 champion, ignored, mishandled or tried to cover up reports of sexual or physical abuse and other criminal misdeeds across campus for years.
+Baylor faces at least six federal and state lawsuits as well as a federal civil rights investigation into claims the school and football program, which Briles built into a Big 12 champion from 2008-2016, ignored, mishandled or tried to cover up reports of sexual or physical abuse and other criminal misdeeds across campus for years.

 One court filing last week alleges more than 50 acts of rape by more than 30 football players over a four-year period, and that Baylor football promoted a culture of ''sex, drugs and violence.''